mocs524/greybus-spec/source/bridged_phy.rst

 """"""""""""""""""""""""""""""""""

-Table :num:`table-uart-break-control-request` defines the Greybus UART break control request.
-The requestq supplies the duration of the break condition that should be generated by the UART device transmit line.
+Table :num:`table-uart-break-control-request` defines the Greybus UART break control request. <GYBS.S.0703.001>The requestq supplies the duration of the break condition that should be generated by the UART device transmit line.</GYBS.S.0703.001>

 .. figtable::
     :nofig: